 The Hospital is exposed to market risk through the fluctuation of financial instrument fair values due to changes in market prices.
 Interest rate risk is the significant market risk, which arises from fluctuations in interest rates and the degree of volatility of those rates.
 The Hospital is exposed to interest rate risk on its long-term debt (Note 10).
-The Hospital has mitigated this risk by way of interest rate swaps, which effectively fix the interest rates of a portion of the long-term debt, and utilizes mirror netting with a significant portion of the cash balance, which effectively reduces the interest on the floating rate portion of the debt.
+The Hospital has mitigated this risk by way of interest rate swap, which effectively fixes the interest rates of a portion of the long-term debt, and utilizes mirror netting with a significant portion of the cash balance, which effectively reduces the interest on the floating rate portion of the debt.

-As at March 31, 2016, the Hospital's estimate of the exposure to interest rate risk and the effect on net assets is not material.
+As at March 31, 2017, the Hospital's estimate of the exposure to interest rate risk and the effect on net assets is not material.

-20. Subsequent event
+19. Subsequent event

-Subsequent to year end, the Hospital issued \$200,000 in debentures related to the financing of its capital redevelopment projects.
+Subsequent to year-end, the Hospital purchased land and parkade for \$75,000 plus related acquisition costs.